Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Main results

-where $\mathrm{Comp}(\{g\geq\ell\},D)$ denotes the set of connected components of $\{g\geq\ell\}$ which intersect $D$ but not $\partial D$ and $\varphi$ is a bounded function depending only on the topology of $E$ (i.e., it is invariant under isotopies of $E$).
+We say that $\Phi$ is a \emph{bounded level-set functional} if it can be represented as above with $\{g=\ell\}$ replacing $\{g\geq\ell\}$ and we use the phrase bounded excursion/level-set functional to denote a functional of either type. \end{definition}

 We give a more rigorous definition in Section~\ref{s:quasi-association}.
-We say that $\Phi$ is a \emph{bounded level-set functional} if it can be represented as above with $\{g=\ell\}$ replacing $\{g\geq\ell\}$ and we use the phrase bounded excursion/level-set functional to denote a functional of either type.
-We observe that the component count and the various `diffeomorphism counts' (i.e., the number of excursion/level set components of a particular diffeomorphism type inside a domain) are examples of bounded excursion/level-set functionals.
+For now, we simply observe that the component count and the various `diffeomorphism counts' (i.e., the number of excursion/level set components of a particular diffeomorphism type inside a domain) are examples of bounded excursion/level-set functionals.
 However the higher order Betti numbers of the excursion/level-set do not fall into this class, because the contribution from an individual component may be unbounded.

 We will consider one other example of a topological functional in our results: the Euler characteristic of the excursion set.
 In this case we will take $\Phi(D,g,\ell)$ to denote the Euler characteristic of $\{g\geq\ell\}\cap D$ (i.e., we consider the whole excursion set in $D$ and not just the components in the interior), to match the convention in previous literature.
 For a precise definition of the Euler characteristic in this setting, as well as a proof that it is well defined for Gaussian field excursion sets, we refer the reader to \cite[Chapters 6 and 11]{at07}.
-We also remind the reader that the Euler characteristic is in fact a local functional, by the Poincar\'e-Hopf theorem, and so powerful methods exist to study its statistics.
-Nonetheless our approach will allow us to derive novel results for this functional.
+Throughout the remainder of this section, $\Phi$ will denote either an arbitrary excursion/level-set functional or the Euler characteristic.

-Our first main result is a law of large numbers for bounded excursion/level-set functionals:
+Our first main result is a law of large numbers for topological functionals: